 I actually quite like airline food, I always request the Indian vegetarian menu.
-All airlines offer this, most people don’t know about it and many wouldn’t want it, but it suits me.
-I get some funny looks as I’m obviously not Hindu, but I love Indian breakfasts of vada and idli with sambal.
-I’m a happy flier.
+Many airlines offer this, most people don’t know about it and many wouldn’t want it, but it suits me.
+I get some funny looks as I’m obviously not Hindu, but I love it.

 I never wake the children up if meals arrive while they are asleep, nothing worse than tired, grumpy kids.
 They obviously need sleep more right at that second and you can save them some food for later or go see what the aircrew have to offer as snacks.

-Cabin crew like quiet children so are more than happy to hand out food.
+Cabin crew like quiet children so are often more than happy to hand out food.
 Sandwiches are available as snacks on most long hall flights, even ice cream and chocolate biscuits sometimes.
-Happy kids!
 My children look forward to those little foil trays of food very much, they are a big part of flying for them.

 Babies are another matter, I’ve done it, flown for 24 hours with a child that still needed bottles.
 It’s not so bad really, cabin crew are very helpful and provide hot water to make up bottles as needed.